awsdocs/aws-ios-developer-guide/doc_source/kinesis-data-stream-processing-for-ios.rst

 For more information about Amazon Kinesis Firehose, see `Amazon Kinesis Firehose
 <http://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html>`_.

-You can also learn more about how the Kinesis services work together on the following page: `Amazon Kinesis services <http://aws.amazon.com/kinesis/>`_.
+You can also learn more about how the Amazon Kinesis services work together on the following page: `Amazon Kinesis services <http://aws.amazon.com/kinesis/>`_.